Cockpit SX - Review

 Mixing

-Mixers on the Cockpit SX are unusually comprehensive for a beginner/sport radio.
+Mixers on the Cockpit SX are excellent for a beginner/sport radio, in fact they exceed those available on many mid range Japanese sets.
 Glider flyers in particular will delight in the support for four-servo wings.
 Each pair of control surfaces (i.e. aileron and flaps) can be tuned independently for response to the following controls:

-It's worth repeating that the flaps and ailerons can be adjusted independently for the above mixes - this is pretty darned good for a budget radio!
+It's worth repeating that the flaps and ailerons can be adjusted independently for the above mixes - this is pretty darned good to have this kind of mixing straight out of the box for any radio, let alone a budget one!
 So for example you could have less snapflap on the ailerons than the flaps, if that's the way you fly.
 You can even have differing amounts of aileron differential on the inboard and outboard surfaces.
 When you factor in flight phases (see below), clearly Multiplex's claim that it will support F3X sailplanes is not just hype.

 Several other mixers are provided, including three free mixers.
 For a full list, please see the Feature Matrix.